OWASP/www-chapter-delaware/index.md

 > During hands-on labs there are only so many open seats, so an accurate head count is appreciated.

-# Speakers & Sponsors Wanted
+# Speakers & Supporters Wanted

 Please contact [David Rhoades](mailto:david.rhoades@owasp.org) if you would like to present at one of our chapter meetings, or if you have some space to donate for a meeting.
 Northern Delaware is ideal, but we are flexible - especially if you have people in your area willing to attend.

-# Meeting Sponsors
+# Meeting Supporters

 The following are the list of organizations who have generously supported our chapter with meeting space: